Mashrur-Kabir/expressjs_with_typescript/README.md

 npm i dotenv
 ```

-2. Configure dotenv in your project:
+2. Configure dotenv in your project (server.ts (optional) but later in ./src/config/index.ts):

 ```ts
 import dotenv from "dotenv";